apurvacreator/system-design/LLD/Design_Patterns/Behavioral/README.md

 **Strategy Pattern**: Design pattern that enables selecting an algorithm's behavior at runtime.
 It helps you define a family of algorithms, encapsulate each one as a separate class, and make them interchangeable without altering the client code.

 **Command Pattern**: Design pattern that turns a request into a stand-alone object containing all the information about the request.
 This enables you to parameterize methods with different requests, queue or log requests, and support undo operations.

+**Template Method**: Defines the skeleton of an algorithm in a method, deferring some steps to subclasses.
+It lets subclasses override specific steps without changing the overall structure of the algorithm.